MrBogomips/visualsort/README.md

 # Visualsort

-Visualsort borns as a program to exploit the capabilities of pixel gaming library (and having fun with Go).
+Visualsort borns as a program to exploit the capabilities of [Pixel](https://github.com/faiface/pixel) gaming library (and having fun with Go).

 It's aim is to provide a visual representation of the most popular in-memory sorting algorithms.